Tuesday: 11am – 5pm

 Actions occupied spaces across Kettle’s Yard, including the House (among the collection), outdoors and online.
 There were live events, talks, discussions and activities.
 The exhibition was accompanied by a fully illustrated publication edited by Sarah Lowndes and Andrew Nairne.

 The exhibition included nine new commissioned works by: eL Seed, Melanie Manchot, Cornelia Parker, Caroline Walker, Idris Khan, Issam Kourbaj, Harold Offeh, Rana Begum, Candoco Dance Company (choreography by Laila Diallo) and Regina José Galindo.
 Including painting, photography, performance, film and video, installation and new media, many of the works in Actions were presented for the first time, including new works by Callum Innes, Oscar Murillo, Julie Mehretu and Linder.

 Actions is in two parts.
 The first part including all artists ended on 2nd April.
 The second part was from 11th April to 6 May.
-During this period there was a solo project of new paintings by Caroline Walker, titled ‘Home’, of refugees living in London in Gallery 2, and screenings of John Akomfrah’s award winning ‘Auto Da Fé’ in the Sackler Gallery.
+During this period there was a solo project of new paintings by Caroline Walker, titled ‘Home’, of refugees living in London in Gallery 2, and screenings of John Akomfrah’s award winning ‘Auto Da Fé’ in Gallery 1.
 Work by the following artists continued to be on display throughout until 6th May: Cornelia Parker, Edmund de Waal, Helen Frankenthaler, Issam Kourbaj, Rana Begum, Nathan Coley, and eL Seed.

 Melanie Manchot, The Ladies (King’s Dining Hall), 2017.
 Digital Chromagenic print.
 Courtesy the artist and Parafin, London. © Melanie Manchot

 Helen Frankenthaler, Abstract, circa 1960-61.
 Acrylic on paper.
 Kettle’s Yard, University of Cambridge © Helen Frankenthaler Foundation, Inc. / ARS, NY and DACS, London 2017